BakeNezumi-01/ShopProject/README.md

 Project of shop structure, realizing downloading items to catalog, adding items to busket, etc.

-#Getting Started
+# Getting Started

 GitHub do not download files larger than 25mb, so you can download whole project and compile it by yourself.

-#Built With
+# Built With

---Maven
+-- Maven

---Spring Boot
+-- Spring Boot

---FreeMarker Template
+-- FreeMarker Template

-#Testing
+# Testing

 Will be later